 One of the things that you should do before you start asking questions about how a shot was done, is pause for a second.
 Look at the image.
 Study it.
 Ask yourself: why do you like that image?
 Why does it resonate with you?
 Then, start to answer some of your own questions.
 What kind of camera angle was used?
 Was it likely a fast shutter speed, or a slow shutter speed?
 Was it likely a very wide aperture, or a very small aperture?

 You’ll be amazed how much you can tell about the technical aspects of an image by simply by looking at it.
-By going through this process, really what you’re doing is you’re training your eye.
-You’re training your thought process to evaluate these things.
+By going through this process, you’re training your eye and your brain to “see”.
+You’re developing your ability to see and evaluate these things.
 Believe me, this is a skill set that will help you tremendously when you’re holding a camera in your hand and thinking through your set-up for your shots.